-The application asks the consumer to fill out his or her personal information, including name, address, phone number, and whether the consumer wants to get information by email.
+The application asks the consumer to fill out their personal information, including name, address, phone number, and whether the consumer wants to receive information by email.
 If a consumer has a preferred spoken or written language other than English, the consumer should indicate that as well.